lakshmialekhya406/LakshmiAlekhya-Demo-iOS/README.md

 ## Features
 * Fetch holdings from API.
-* Displays hldings in a list format.
+* Displays holdings in a list format.
 * Handles loading states and error messages gracefully.

 ## Architecture